lbmonsalve/Xojo-Lox/README.md

 ﻿# Xojo-Lox
 Lox language implementation in Xojo.
-Taken from the [Crafting Interpreters](http://craftinginterpreters.com/) Book
+Taken from the [Crafting Interpreters](http://craftinginterpreters.com/) Book.
+JUST FOR LEARNING, NO for production.

 ## The Language